ember-learn/ember-blog/source/2020-02-14-the-ember-times-issue-135.md

 The efforts to allow Ember devs to write less verbose component templates and to manage deeply nested component invocations successfully continue.
 This week, [Alon Bukai (@Alonski)](https://github.com/Alonski), Ember developer, contributor and Ember Times editor, wrote down an RFC to promote the [idea of **spreadable arguments**](https://github.com/emberjs/rfcs/blob/1c90e48eeec9a990627a6ce1e9f70391ba95bbb7/text/0000-spreadable-arguments.md).

-Similar to splattatributes, these would allow the forwarding of component configuration with less verbosity, but in this instance via **arguments** rather than attributes.
+Similar to splattributes, these would allow the forwarding of component configuration with less verbosity, but in this instance via **arguments** rather than attributes.
 You can learn more about the motivation of this feature and how it is used, in the [RFC itself](https://github.com/emberjs/rfcs/pull/593).
 And as always: feel encouraged to leave your thoughts, questions and suggestions in the comments below!

 ---